Vaishu-3915/Airline-Routes-Visualization-Tableau-Dashboard/README.md

 - **Cancellation Rate:** Analyze and choose flights with low cancellation rates for a more reliable travel experience.

 - **Delay Insights:** Gain insights into flight delays to make informed decisions and plan accordingly.

+Due to the size of .twbx file, only the pdf of final dashboard has been shown in this repository.